Plant Heritage Peat Statement

 Margaret & David MacLennan, Galanthus

-Four years on, the results have been impressively in favour of the peat-free mix.
+For their experiment, they planted baskets with the same number of identical bulbs, using either the normal John Innes mixture, or the peat-free alternative made with bracken and sheep's wool.
+Four years on, the results were impressively in favour of the peat-free mix.
 Healthy snowdrops will increase naturally each season.
 However the number of bulbs in the peat-free pots was almost without exception greater than those of the John Innes pots.
-Also the bulbs were cleaner, healthier looking and generally more plump.
+The bulbs were also cleaner, healthier looking and generally more plump.

 Peat free growing advice

+Garden Organic: For Peats sake online course (self-guided, 30 mins) is free for anyone to access.
 There is also information on making your own potting mixes and the For Peats Sake campaign website is also a useful free resource & includes information on alternatives.

-Fargro: Have a couple of case studies for professional growers looking to switch to alternatives.
+Fargro have some case studies for professional growers looking to switch to alternatives.